 - Refrigerators, Ovens etc

-For farther details check out this article Capacitive Humidity Sensor
+For further details check out this article Capacitive Humidity Sensor

 Resistive Humidity Sensor